 In that case, you must inspect all of the gaskets and plugs for signs of damage.
 Then, replace them.
-When you finish fixing the leaks, pump new oil into the lower unit.
+When fixing the leaks, pump new oil into the lower unit.

 - Screw the oil fitting to the drain plug hole

 - Place the nozzle of the gear lube pump into the unit

 - Screw the pump into the oil bottle

 - Pump until oil flows out of the vent hole

 - Remove the pump and reinstall the drain plug

 In addition, grease will gather on the oil filter and cause clogs over time.
 This reduces the volume of oil running through your engine.
 So, you need to change the oil filter periodically.
 Since each brand has a distinct procedure, you should refer to your owner’s manual.

 Step 4.
 Add fogging oil to the cylinders and flush the engine with antifreeze